sighjs/sigh/README.md

 % sigh -w
 ```

-Compile the single specified pipeline:
+Compile the specified pipeline (multiple can be specified):
 ```
-% sigh js:all
+% sigh js
 ```

 ## Writing sigh plugins